Perceval: Etymology and origin

 The earliest reference to Perceval is found in Chrétien de Troyes's first Arthurian romance Erec et Enide, where, as "Percevaus li Galois" (Percevaus of Wales), he appears in a list of Arthur's knights.
 In another of Chrétien's romances, Cligés, Perceval is a "renowned vassal" who is defeated by the knight Cligés in a tournament.
 He then becomes the eponymous protagonist of Chrétien's final romance, Perceval, the Story of the Grail.

 In the Welsh romance Peredur son of Efrawg, the corresponding figure goes by the name Peredur.
 The name "Peredur" may derive from Welsh par (spear) and dur (hard, steel).
 It is generally accepted that Peredur was a well-established figure before he became the hero of Peredur son of Efrawg.
 However, the earliest Welsh Arthurian text, Culhwch and Olwen, does not mention Peredur in any of its extended catalogues of famous and less famous warriors.
 Peredur does appear in the romance Geraint and Enid, which includes "Peredur son of Efrawg" in a list of warriors accompanying Geraint.
 A comparable list in the last pages of The Dream of Rhonabwy refers to a Peredur Paladr Hir ("of the Long Spear-Shaft"), whom Peter Bartrum identifies as the same figure.
 Peredur may derive in part from the sixth-century Coeling chieftain Peredur son of Eliffer.
 The Peredur of Welsh romance differs from the Coeling chieftain if only in that his father is called Efrawg, rather than Eliffer, and there is no sign of a brother called Gwrgi.
-Efrawg, on the other hand, is not an ordinary personal name, but the historical Welsh name for the city of York (Latin Eburacum, modern Welsh Efrog).
+Efrawg, on the other hand, is not an ordinary personal name, but the historical Welsh name for the city of York (Eburācum; British/Old Welsh: Cair Ebrauc; Modern Welsh: Efrog).
 This may represent an epithet that denoted a local association, possibly pointing to Eliffer's son as the prototype, but which came to be understood and used as a patronymic in the Welsh Arthurian tales.